jawozele/Database-for-AwoTrade/README.md

 Customers, Categories, Employees, OrderDetails, Orders, Products, Shippers, Suppliers.

-All files are runnable using the Oracle SQL Live intertactive tool.
+All files are runnable using the Oracle SQL Live interactive tool.
 Available on Google.